Súper Sábado Sensacional: Theme music

 While the original theme for the show's broadcast on RCTV is unknown, the first theme used on Venevision's broadcast was called "Sábado Sensacional" and was composed by Arnoldo Nali.
 In 1990, a new theme with new lyrics was used for the show's opening, though the previous theme was still used for when the host was introduced.
 This theme was re-arranged again in 1996 for Gilberto Correa's final season and would be used for the majority of Daniel Sarcos's run until 2008.
-In 2009 (the final year with Sarcos as host), the show debuted a new theme composed by Miguel Mardeni and Eli Cordero and is still used to this day.
+In 2009 (the final year with Sarcos as host), the show debuted a new theme composed by Miguel Mardeni and Eli Cordero and was used until SSS's production was halted in 2020.
+When the program resumed production in 2022, SSS returned to the theme composed by Nali.
 All previous theme songs are still used often during special editions of Súper Sábado Sensacional, though the intact versions have not been released due to Venevision's current copyright regulations.

 Venevision's 50th anniversary celebration

 Súper Sábado Sensacional was one of the shows that celebrated Venevision's 50th anniversary.
 Throughout various recent episodes, Súper Sábado Sensacional showed numerous retrospective clips of previous episodes, as well as a tribute to the late Ricardo Peña.
 Gilberto Correa returned to the show once again to co-host a special episode alongside former host Leonardo Villalobos.
 Daniel Sarcos was slated to return as well, but declined.
+Sarcos would return in 2022 to celebrate Super Sabado Sensacional's 50th anniversary.